 I'm expecting a well organized essay with a great deal of detail here.
-I seriously expect you to spend a few hours on just this question, which is one of the reasons why you are getting an extra week for this assignment.
+I seriously expect you to spend a few hours on just this question, which is one of the reasons why the rest of this assignment is pretty short.
 Please type your solution to this problem.
 Although there is no formal required page length, a 3-5 page answer would be appropriate.